aspurdy/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

 The mean and median total number of steps taken per day for the original dataset were 1.0766189\times 10^{4} and 10765, respectively.
-The values for imputed dataset are the roughly the same and the impact is negligible.
+The mean is unchanged and the median has shifted to now equal the mean.
+These measures of central tendency for both the original and imputed datasets are very similar and the impact of imputation is likely negligible.

 ## Are there differences in activity patterns between weekdays and weekends?